Back to Blog

 Watch ACoS Hourly, Not Daily

 On a normal week, reviewing ACoS daily gives you enough signal to make good decisions.
 During Prime Day, hourly shifts matter.
-A campaign that is delivering 45% ACoS in the morning may shift to 25% ACoS as the conversion rate spikes in the afternoon shopping peak.
+A campaign that is delivering 45% ACoS in the morning may shift to 25% ACoS as the conversion rate spikes in the afternoon reading peak.

 Conversely, a campaign that looks fine at noon may be burning inefficiently by 10 PM as CPC competition peaks from late-day bidders.
 Monitor intraday performance and be ready to make adjustments.